 An inferior shoulder dislocation is the least common form of shoulder dislocation.
 The condition is also called luxatio erecta because the arm appears to be permanently held upward, in fixed abduction.
 The patient will often present with their hand placed on the head or near it.

-It is caused either of the following mechanisms:
+It is caused by either of the following mechanisms:

 - sudden forceful arm hyperabduction

-- less commonly, direct loading force on fully abducted arm, with extended elbow and pronated forearm
+- less commonly, direct loading force on a fully abducted arm, with an extended elbow and pronated forearm

-The humeral head is displaced directly below and a bit medial to the glenoid fossa, with the arm often in marked abduction (luxatio erecta).
+The humeral head is displaced directly below and slightly medial to the glenoid fossa, with the arm often in marked abduction (luxatio erecta).

 An inferior dislocation can mimic a subcategory of glenohumeral dislocation known as subglenoid anterior dislocation, where the humeral head rests directly inferior to the glenoid in the AP and lateral projections 4.
 It is distinguished from the latter by the humeral shaft's position parallel to the scapular spine.

 MRI is performed post-reduction.
 Common findings include 5:

 - injuries to both the anterior and posterior band of the inferior glenohumeral ligament (IGHL)